MY PERFECT WORK ENVIRONMENT

 Turn the tap on again to rinse the shampoo off.
 Turn the Tap off, condition hair, stand in rapidly cooling water in baby bath for as long as you can stand it, turn tap on again and rinse conditioner off.

 By now folks, you feel either totally refreshed or totally exhausted.
 Don’t forget you must then take the baby bath out to water the plants.

 This for us older folks is not that easy to do.
 Exciting times.

 The bath still comes in handy for times like these.
 I Think back on those days with longing.

 Well, dear readers, my day just went downhill from there and I actually can’t recall where it went to.
 Am perfectly sure that I spent time on my laptop and mobile but beside that, who knows?

 Oh yes, Now I remember.
 I spent a couple of hours on Pinterest looking at all the amazing ideas for Sewing and Craft rooms.
 Amazing work spaces.
 This really inspired me to do a lot of research.

 It was all so exciting and I couldn’t wait begin.

 How many of you are feeling bogged down with what seems like a mountain of work to do before you can even get down to sewing?
 I am sure I can’t be the only one.

-After a fantastic weekend am ready to tackle #myperfectworkenvironment once again.
-Get it to be just as I need it to be.
-Fortunately have had my restorative mugs of coffee and also time in the early hours to make plans.
+After a fantastic weekend am ready to tackle planning my perfect work environment once again.
+Attempt to get it to be just as I need it to be.
+Fortunately I had my restorative mugs of coffee and also time in the early hours to make plans.